IT-Kakan/adp_project/report_template.md

 * The group attended the acceptance test and sprint retrospective for the last sprint.
 * We estimated the story points for most of the features in sprint 3's backlog using planning poker.

-We completed the following user stories
+We committed the following user stories

 * ID: 4.
 As a user I want to input the barcode in text format so that I can get information about it in the application.
 * ID: 5.
 Create local users.
 * ID: 6.
+Configure the test-environment, and write a sample test.
 * ID: 7.
 As a user I want to see where I can recycle the scanned product so that I know where to recycle it.
 * ID: 8.
 As a user I want to navigate through the app so that I can view different views.
-* ID: 9.
+* ID: 9. fix scanning of barcode.
 * ID: 10.
 Display user information.

+We failed to complete the following user stories

+* ID: 6.

 ## Work Done